FRP Competition Questions

 Q: Are you able to bend the FRP bars in any way to create a hook at the end of the bar?
 Can the bars be melted?

-A: You should research the materials prior to doing anything to the bars and grids other than cutting them, as it is possible that activities such as heating may destroy material properties.
+A: You should research the materials prior to doing anything to the bars other than cutting them, as it is possible that activities such as heating may destroy material properties.
 Also keep in mind the stress-strain characteristics of these materials that are linear elastic to failure—or in other words, the bars will not yield.

 Q: What constitutes "mechanical anchorage" of FRP bars?